Percy McDonald Smith: Career

+Recognition and honours

 Smith was awarded the Member of the Order of the British Empire (MBE) in the 1980 Queen's Birthday Honours in recognition of his service to Aboriginal welfare.

-His wife, Isabel Elizabeth Smith OAM, was awarded the Medal of the Order of Australia in the 1992 Australia Day Honours in recognition of her work alongside her husband and service to children's welfare.
+His wife, Isabel Elizabeth Smith OAM, was awarded the Medal of the Order of Australia in the 1992 Australia Day Honours in recognition of her service to children's welfare.

 The story of Smith's life was published in 1999 entitled, The Flower in the Desert: A Biography of Rev Canon P McD Smith MBE.

+A film about his wife Isabel Smith called Finding Miss Almond is being made by director Mark Webber.